 ELECTED OFFICER SCREENING GUIDELINES

-Screening will take place at a location to be announced at 9 am on Sunday, February 13th.
-Candidates for elected officer positions will take an objective test (based on Ohio DECA fact sheet, deca.org website (including the Student Leader Resource guide), and leadership principles presented on pages 3 to 9 of the book, The 7 Habits of Highly Effective Teens by Sean Covey).
+Screening will take place at 9 am on Sunday, February 13th at a location to be announced.
+Candidates for elected officer positions will take an objective test (based on Ohio DECA fact sheet, deca.org website (including the Student Leader Resource guide and leadership principles presented on pages 3 to 9 of the book, The 7 Habits of Highly Effective Teens by Sean Covey).

 Appear before a nominating committee for a personal interview.
 This committee is responsible for selecting a maximum of ten officer candidates for the five elected officer positions.
 The committee will consist of current state officers, state staff, and possibly members of the Executive Council.